Case Report: Rare, Symptomatic Gastrointestinal Sarcoidosis

 Watch as Juliette Yedimenko, MD, discusses a rare case of sarcoidosis involving the gastrointestinal tract.

-A 59-year-old African American male with a past medical history of biopsy-proven sarcoidosis with neurological, bone and hematologic involvement presented with upper gastrointestinal bleeding and acute blood loss anemia.
+A 59-year-old Black male with a past medical history of biopsy-proven sarcoidosis with neurological, bone and hematologic involvement presented with upper gastrointestinal bleeding and acute blood loss anemia.
 His sarcoidosis had been in remission since 2012 after previous treatment with methotrexate.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy